LMBDA-design/PSAMIL/README.md

 #### Introduction
 These are two large-scale publicly available medical datasets.
 The detailed training processes are presented in the directories `logs/CAMELYON16.log` and `logs/TCGA.log`.
-The CAMELYON16 dataset contains an independent test set that does not rely on random splitting, also we found the results reported in paper and  logs in supplementary are pretty hard to reproduce.
+The CAMELYON16 dataset contains an independent test set that does not rely on random splitting, however we found the best results reported in paper and  logs in supplementary may be pretty hard to reproduce.
 Lucky enough we saved corresponding weights in 20241126, which is why we provide the independent validation and visualization code `visualize_psmil_c16.py` for the CAMELYON16 data.
 The expected output is as follows:

 ```
 D:\study\codes\work2\IMIPL\venv\Scripts\python.exe D:\study\codes\work2\IMIPL\testingnewc16.py